AbnerSantos/CartoonFilter/README.md

 ![Sample Cat 1: Threshold Edge](Cats/Final/EdgeThreshold.png)

 As we can see, there is still a lot of noise and it gets a lot of details we don't want.
 To solve that, we decided to add some morphological operations to the edges.
-More especifically, an erosion.
+More especifically, an opening, witch is a dilation followed by an erosion.
-After some testing we ended up using a circle-like mask/kernel of size 3 ((0, 1, 0), (1, 1, 1), (0, 1, 0)) for the erosion and apply it only once, which led to great results:
+After some testing we ended up using a circle-like mask/kernel of size 3 ((0, 1, 0), (1, 1, 1), (0, 1, 0)) for the and apply it only once, which led to great results:

 ![Sample Cat1: Treated Edges](Cats/Final/Erosion.png)